 Probate can be a confusing and complicated process if you’re unprepared for what is required: all assets must be fully accounted for and all debts determined.
 Furthermore, depending on the debt of the deceased, creditors and credit card companies may try to over-reach what they can legally collect.
-At Odin, Feldman & Pittleman, P.C., our attorneys assist clients with all aspects of probate and trust administration, including the preparation of all financial and legal documentation.
+At Zell Law, PLLC, our attorneys assist clients with all aspects of probate and trust administration, including the preparation of all financial and legal documentation.
 If necessary, we can also contest a will, or defend against any will contests.

-The probate attorneys and paralegals at Odin, Feldman & Pittleman, P.C. work through local probate courts to secure our clients’ estate planning objectives and to preserve estate assets for future generations and charities.
+Our probate attorneys and paralegals work through local probate courts to secure our clients’ estate planning objectives and to preserve estate assets for future generations and charities.
 Inheritances can end up in probate court in a variety of ways.
 The most common is the failure of the deceased to leave a will or holding assets in a manner that causes them to pass outside a will.
 Estates also end up in probate court when a family member challenges the will.
 Some common challenges made in probate court include:

 - The competency of the deceased when the will was signed